LoopKit/loopdocs/docs/browser/tf-users.md

-## Set Up Users and Access (TestFlight)
+## *TestFlight* Users Overview

-> You repeat this step if you need to add a User to your account.
-For example, you want to add another adult who can install the app on your child's phone or you want a spouse or friend to have a copy of the app on their phone as backup for a trip.
+There are two parts to this.

+* A user must be registered under your [Your App Store Connect User List](#your-app-store-connect-user-list) before they can be added to a *TestFlight* internal test group for any app
-> As a developer, you are already included as a user with the Role of Account Holder, Admin.
-But you will need to add yourself to the TestFlight internal test group for each app you build.
+    * As a developer, you are already included as a user with the Role of Account Holder, Admin

-Once the first build for a given app completes, you will be able to [Configure *TestFlight* Internal Testing Group](#configure-testflight-group-for-the-app) for that app.
+* Once the first build for a given app completes, you will be able to configure the [*TestFlight* Internal Testing Group](#configure-testflight-group-for-the-app) for that app

-!!! tip "Add Each User One Time"
-    Once you add a user to have access to your TestFlight internal test group for an app, you don't need to do it again - it remains available to them across rebuilds and different versions for that app.
+    * You must add yourself to the *TestFlight* Internal Testing Group for each app

+## Your App Store Connect User List

+!!! tip "Step 1: add user for access for any of your apps"
+    Before you can select someone for the *TestFlight* Internal Testing group for any app, you must first add them to your App Store Connect User list.

+    As a developer, you are already included as a user with the Role of Account Holder, Admin.

 You are configuring a private capability for your family using an Internal Testing group.
 You need the *Apple ID* email address for each adult installing from your build.
-When building for a child, you will use your own *Apple ID*, not theirs.
+When building for a child, you will use an adult's *Apple ID*, not theirs.
 See [*TestFlight* for a Child](phone-install.md#testflight-for-a-child).

 First you need to add the email address(es) to your *App Store Connect* Access Users list: